Fairfield Metropolitan Housing Authority

-Fairfield Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 15th, 2020, Fairfield Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Fairfield Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 19th, 2021, Fairfield Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 Fairfield Metropolitan Housing Authority serves Fairfield County.